solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     each other.

 -   Dense vector: A vector is considered dense if most of its elements are non-zero.
-Later on, you'll see that words and text are most usefully represented with dense vectors because each dimension encodes meaningful information.
+Later, you'll see that words and text are most usefully represented with dense vectors because each dimension encodes meaningful information.

 ### Vector Similarity

 Euclidean distance -- The straight-line distance between points.
-L1 (Manhattan) distance -- The sum of the differences of all of the vector components.
+L1 (Manhattan) distance -- The sum of the differences of all the vector components.
 L1 distance measures how many orthogonal city blocks you need to traverse from point A to point B. L-infinity (chessboard) distance -- The number of moves a King would make on an n-dimensional